On the day of her U.S. debut as a pop singer, Ruhan Jia, 29, turned off the air conditioning in her modest Manhattan hotel room to protect her voice.

 In February, shortly before Communist Party official Bo Xilai was ousted from power amid accusations his wife murdered a British businessman, the Ministry of Culture said it would double the size of China’s culture industry by 2015, to about $140 billion, with an annual growth rate of 20 percent.

 Foreign companies see opportunities in China’s cultural campaign.
-Walt Disney (DIS), DreamWorks Animation SKG (DWA), James Cameron, and others are investing in the Chinese film industry.
+Walt Disney (DIS:US), DreamWorks Animation SKG (DWA:US), James Cameron, and others are investing in the Chinese film industry.
 New York’s Lincoln Center for the Performing Arts last year signed a deal with the city of Tianjin to advise it on cultural projects.

 The Nederlanders, owners of the second-largest chain of Broadway theaters, help Chinese performers come to the U.S.